fajri91/sum_liputan6/README.md

 ## About

 Liputan6 is the first large-scale Indonesian corpus for Abstractive and Extractive summarization.
-This data has two sets:
+This data is from October 2000 - October 2010, and has two sets:

 | Data          | Train    | Dev      | Test      |
 | ------------- | :-------:| --------:|  --------:|